swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-17-visualize-live-metrics-with-dvclive-and-tensorboard.md

 - [x] Steps used to create the model are documented and can be reproduced
 - [x] Changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations
-- [x] Parameter explorations can be tested without polluting the Git history
 - [x] Multiple experiments can be compared before choosing one to keep
 - [x] Training metrics can be visualized live during the experiment
-- [x] Multiple experiments can be compared visually in TensorBoard

 Continue to the conclusion to review what you have learned.